Mnikilesh/Smart-Resume-AI-analysis-and-Shortlisting/README.md

 there are more libraries to add other than requirements.txt patiently pip install dependecies and run the output

-also two recruiter.py 's one of them is query based and one of them is manual filtering chose as you wish.
+also there are two recruiter.py and app.py one of them is query based and one of them is manual filtering chose as you wish.